 This email address is also used for the From address.
-If this field is blank, the modem router does not send logs.
+If this field is blank, log and alert messages are not sent.

 - 8. If your outgoing email server requires authentication, select the My Mail Server requires authentication check box. - a.
 In the User Name field, type the user name for the outgoing email server. - b.
-In the Password field, type the password for the outgoing email server. - To send alerts when someone attempts to visit a blocked site, select the Send Alerts Immediately check box. - 10.
-To send logs based on a schedule, specify these settings: - In the Send logs according to this schedule list, select the schedule type. - From the Day list, select the day. - From the Time list, select the time, and select the am or pm radio button. - 11.
+In the Password field, type the password for the outgoing email server. - 9.
+To send alerts when someone attempts to visit a blocked site, select the Send Alerts Immediately check box. - 10.
+To send logs based on a schedule, specify these settings: - From Send logs according to this schedule drop-down list, select the schedule type. - From the Day drop-down list, select the day. - From the Time drop-down list, select the time, and select the am or pm radio button. - 11.
 Click the Apply button.

-The modem router sends logs automatically.
-If the log fills up before the specified time, the modem router sends it.
+Logs are sent automatically.
+If the log fills up before the specified time, it is sent.
 After the log is sent, it is cleared from the modem router memory.
 If the modem router cannot email the log and the log buffer fills up, the modem router overwrites the log.